Support Us

 Craftivism at The Stove

-Every Wednesday during November, The Stove is running a series of ‘craftivism’ stitch in’s.
-These are drop in events running from 5-8pm, anyone is welcome whether you come with craft skills of your own or whether you’d like to learn some basic techniques in a friendly and open environment (we have cake!).
+Every Wednesday in November, The Stove is hosting a series of ‘craftivism’ stitch-ins.
+These are drop-in events running from 5:00 pm to 8:00 pm.
+Everyone is welcome, whether you bring your own craft skills or wish to learn some basic techniques in a friendly and open environment (we have cake!).

 What is Craftivism?

-Craftivism is a form of ‘slow-activism’, sharing crafting skills in a social space, inviting discussion and reflection whilst making – engaging in the time consuming processes of stitching and making.
-It is a growing movement of crafters and open-minded people, looking to create new ways of exchange and discussion on issues and topics that we hope to share with others.
-Come along for a blether, a cup of tea and help contribute towards some of the projects we are currently working on.
-These sessions are self-led but with plenty of support from our Herald Moxie, and craftivist Joy Cheroukai.
+Craftivism is a form of ‘slow activism’ that involves sharing crafting skills in a social space, encouraging discussion and reflection while creating—engaging in the time-consuming processes of stitching and making.
+It is a growing movement of crafters and open-minded individuals seeking to foster new ways of exchange and discussion around issues and topics they hope to share with others.
+Join us for a blether, a cup of tea, and help contribute to some of the projects we are currently working on.
+These sessions are self-led, but there is plenty of support available from our Herald, Moxie, and craftivist, Joy Cheroukai.

 Why Now?

-The Stove is participating in ArtCOP, an international cultural programme that coincides with this years Paris Climate Conference (also known as the COP21) in December.
-We are looking for new ways to talk about the environment and the constantly changing nature of our world – what is changing for Dumfries and Galloway?
-What does anyone mean about climate change?
-Do we need a new language for talking about global climate issues?
-What has Dumfries got to do with it?
+The Stove is participating in ArtCOP, an international cultural programme that coincides with this year’s Paris Climate Conference (also known as COP21) in December.
+We are exploring new ways to discuss the environment and the constantly changing nature of our world—what is changing for Dumfries and Galloway?
+What does climate change mean to us?
+Do we need a new language to address global climate issues?
+And what role does Dumfries play in all of this?

-Our craftivism group is working towards two projects:
+Our craftivism group is working on two projects:

-Wear Your Heart on Your Sleeve is a national campaign from the Craftivist Collective and the Climate Coalition, and asks everyone to think about the things they are passionate about – and in turn, how they could be affected by changing climates and rising temperatures.
+Wear Your Heart on Your Sleeve is a national campaign from the Craftivist Collective and the Climate Coalition.
+It encourages everyone to reflect on the things they are passionate about and, in turn, consider how these could be affected by changing climates and rising temperatures.

-The Stop Climate Chaos Rally is on the 28th of November, Scotland’s Climate March will take place in Edinburgh.
-The Stove has been invited by the Crichton Carbon Centre to join their bus to take part in the rally, and stitchers and makers at our Craftivism sessions are working towards a large banner that can be carried in the march, made up of smaller patterns and designs using unwanted fabrics.
+The Stop Climate Chaos Rally is on 28th November, and Scotland’s Climate March will take place in Edinburgh.
+The Stove has been invited by the Crichton Carbon Centre to join their bus to take part in the rally.
+Stitchers and makers at our craftivism sessions are working on a large banner to be carried in the march.
+This banner will be made up of smaller patterns and designs created from unwanted fabrics.

-We will be having an intensive banner making weekend before the rally on the 21st and 22nd of November.
+We will be hosting an intensive banner-making weekend before the rally, on 21st and 22nd November.

-If you would like a place on the bus (travel expenses covered by The Stove), please get in touch as we have limited spaces [email protected]
+If you would like a place on the bus (travel expenses covered by The Stove), please get in touch, as spaces are limited.
+Contact Katie at [email protected].

 Categories